DRL-CASIA/COG-sim2real-challenge/README.md

 Step 1.We provide two environments for you to use different os(Windows/Linux) to paticipate in this competition.You can get the environment by the baidu network disk:

-a.
+&nbsp a.
 The Windows version, link:

         https://pan.baidu.com/s/1Wvt2slEDMeqULXCqeGzqoQ

-Extraction code:
+&nbsp Extraction code:

         78xm

-b.
+&nbsp b.
 The Linux version, link:

         https://pan.baidu.com/s/1oFifZWyzYRWAPQEBMkTIsQ

-Extraction code:
+&nbsp Extraction code:

         r9u4